Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 Without resistance and organizing, the destruction of the planet will have catastrophic consequences on all of our bodies, minds, and souls.
 And the police help facilitate the destruction of Earth by advancing and facilitating the torture, displacement, ableism, and death that makes it easier for companies to make a profit from our communities.
 We must not let them.

-Excerpted from Becoming Abolitionists: Police, Protests, and the Pursuit of Freedom by Derecka Purnell, with permission of Astra House.
+Editors’ Note: This essay is excerpted from Becoming Abolitionists: Police, Protests, and the Pursuit of Freedom by Derecka Purnell, with permission of Astra House.
 Copyright © 2021 by Derecka Purnell.
 All rights reserved.

 …we need your help.
 Confronting the many challenges of COVID-19—from the medical to the economic, the social to the political—demands all the moral and deliberative clarity we can muster.
 In Thinking in a Pandemic, we’ve organized the latest arguments from doctors and epidemiologists, philosophers and economists, legal scholars and historians, activists and citizens, as they think not just through this moment but beyond it.
 While much remains uncertain, Boston Review’s responsibility to public reason is sure.
 That’s why you’ll never see a paywall or ads.
 It also means that we rely on you, our readers, for support.
 If you like what you read here, pledge your contribution to keep it free for everyone by making a tax-deductible donation.